 - Your Excel formulas cheat sheet: This is a page from PCWorld that serves as a quick reference for anyone who needs it.

 - Excel VBA programming on Home and Learn: This site offers a full, free course filled with tutorials on mastering VBA programming through Excel.
 Strings, loops, and arrays are all covered here, along with variables and conditional logic.

 Once you have your figures and formulas in Excel, you can automatically create graphs and charts with your data.
 Try these:

 - Graphing with Excel from NCSU: This tutorial handles most graphic requirements, with links to topics on bar charts and histograms.
 For those just getting started, there is instruction for making basic graphs.
 Importing text files is also covered.

 - How to Make a Chart or Graph in Excel: This is a tutorial on HubSpot, accompanied by a video.
 A collection of free Excel templates is provided,, to improve your usage of graphs — it displays them in their full form and prompts you to make them yourself.

-- How to Create Charts in Excel (in Easy Steps): This tutorial provides guidance to make a graph about wildlife population, so you can see how a student or someone in the wildlife industry would do it.
+- How to Create Charts in Excel (in Easy Steps): This Excel tutorial provides guidance to make a graph about wildlife populations, so you can see how a student or someone in the wildlife industry would do it.